zyjjoe006/csc309-a4/README.md

         * rating (Number)
         * comment (String)
     * type (Boolean)
-    * projects: [{type: ObjectId}, {ref: 'Posting'}] ... current projects the user participated
+    * projects: [{type: ObjectId}, {ref: 'Posting'}] ...  current projects the user owned or participated

-When creating an object you need to provide those fields (except the id which will generate automatically).
+When creating an object you only need to provide username, passord, and email.
+Other fields can be added later through update.
+Ids are auto-generated keys, they are unqiue accorss the entire database.
 For the cases that ids of other classes are required, you need to know those ids first.

 The api: